jahnaviichauhan/jahnaviichauhan/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-<p  align='center'>An optimistic, keen learner currently pursuing a bachelor's degree.
+<p  align='center'>An optimistic, keen learner currently pursuing a bachelor's degree in Computer Science.
 Striving towards building my profile and gaining new experiences.
 I am a sophomore CSE student with specialization in Full Stack AI.
-I am a full stack developer and a learning enthusiast by heart.
+I aim to be a full stack developer and am a learning enthusiast by heart.
 Passionate about coding and would love to contribute in aspirational environment.
 Feel free to contact regrading any queries!</p>
 <p>